temptemp3/sh2-u2-theme-default/README.md

 - add canonical link element eliminating potention omission in search results
   + in particular, index.html should be linked to bloginfo-url if available
 - global fields
+  + may use to mute attribution related sections such as 'Powered by ...' without modifying theme

 ---